gapml/CV/docs/index.md

 #### <span style='color: saddlebrown'>VISION</span>

-The splitter module is the CV entry point into the pipeline.
+The **vision** module is the CV entry point into the pipeline.
 It consists of a Images and Image class.
 The Images class handles the storage and (random access) batch retrieval of CV machine learning ready data, using open source openCV image processing, numpy high performance arrays (tensors) and HDF5 high performance disk (tensor) access.
 The Image class handles preprocessing of individual images into CV machine learning ready data.
 The batch and image preprocessing can be done synchronously or asynchronously, where in the latter case an event handler signals when the preprocessing of an image or batch has been completed and the machine learning ready data is accessible.

 The vision module handles: